 - 1. Personal illness, including an absence for the benefit of the student's mental or behavioral health - 2.
 Quarantine under the direction of a county or city health officer - 3.
 Medical, dental, or chiropractic appointment - 4.
-Attendance at funeral services for a member of the student's immediate family (limited to one day if the service is conducted in California or three days if the service is conducted out of state) - 5.
+Attendance at funeral services for or grieving the death of a member of the student's immediate family or, as determined by the student's parent, a person so closely associated with the student as to be considered the student's immediate family (limited to up to five days for each incident) - 5.
 Jury duty - 6.
 Illness or medical appointment of the student's child - 7.
 Upon advance written request by the parent and the approval of the principal or designee, justifiable personal reasons including, but not limited to: - a.
-Appearance in court - b.
+Attendance or appearance in court - b.
 Attendance at a funeral service - c.
 Observance of a religious holiday or ceremony - d.
-Attendance at religious retreats for no more than four hours per semester - e.
+Attendance at religious retreats for no more than one school day each semester - e.
 Attendance at an employment conference - f.
 Attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization - 8.
 Service as a member of a precinct board for an election - 9.
 To spend time with an immediate family member who is an active-duty member of the uniformed services, and has been called to duty for deployment to a combat zone or a combat support position or is on leave from or has immediately returned from such deployment (limited to three days) - 10.
-Attendance at a naturalization ceremony to become a United States citizen - 11.
-Participation in a cultural ceremony or event ("cultural" means related to the habits, practices, beliefs, and traditions of a certain group of people) - 12.
+Attendance at the student's naturalization ceremony to become a United States citizen - 11.
+Participation in a cultural ceremony or event which relates to the habits, practices, beliefs, and traditions of a certain group of people - 12.
+For a middle school or high school student, engagement in a civic or political event, provided that the student notifies the school ahead of the absence (limited to one school day-long absence each school year, unless otherwise permitted by the Superintendent or designee) - 13.
+When a student's immediate family member or, as determined by the student's parent, a person so closely associated with the student as to be considered the student's immediate family has died: (limited to not more than three days for each incident) - a.
+To access services from a victim services organization or agency - b.
+To access grief support services - c.
+To participate in safety planning or take other actions, including, but not limited to, temporary or permanent relocation, to increase the safety of the student, an immediate family member of the student, or a person determined by the student's parent to be in such close association with the student as to be considered immediate family - 14.
 Participation in religious exercises or to receive moral and religious instruction at the student's place of worship or other suitable place away from school